jquant/jai-sdk/docs/source/pipeline.rst

 ...............

 There are a lot of possible combinations of hyperparameters for tabular fit.
-Because of it, this subsection shows some of the primary hyperparameters for your train in JAI, but feel free to test all hyperparameters when using "j.fit" and have fun fitting your models with JAI.
+Because of it, this subsection shows some of the primary hyperparameters for your train in JAI, but feel free to test all hyperparameters when using :code:`j.fit` and have fun fitting your models with JAI.

 Some of the most notable hyperparameters for tabular training are the following: